-- The main causes of painful periods are hormonal changes which occur during menstruation certainly play a major part in the onset of dysmenorrhoea.
+- The main causes of painful periods are hormonal changes which occur during menstruation certainly play a major part in the onset of dysmenorrhea.

-- It is thought that dysmenorrhoea is linked to a level of prostaglandines that is abnormally high.
+- It is thought that dysmenorrhea is linked to a level of prostaglandines that is abnormally high.
 These prostaglandines are substances that are similar to hormones and stimulate muscles spams in the condition.

 - Stress is also the main cause of period pain, a girl who is afraid of her periods is far more likely to suffer pain than her friends who are relaxed and calmly prepared for it.

 - If periods have always been painful there may be no underlying cause.
-The cause may be a physical abnormality, such as endometriosis or pelvic infections.
+The cause may be a physical abnormality, such as enlarged spleen or (endometriosis) pelvic infections.
 In this condition lower portion womb/uterus become weak or sensitive with some underlying problems, which reduces the blood supply and oxygen level to the blood and lead to painful periods with blood clots in blood flow.

 Here we are sharing with you some useful natural tips and home remedies to ease and treat your menstrual cramping safely.

 Anti-inflammatory properties of jaggery and fennel seeds are best to cure menstrual cramps.
 Start eating 1 or 2 teaspoons Fennel seeds with crushed Jaggery daily before starting your menses it relieve premenstrual pain positively.
 You can also use it as tea by boiling in a cup of water.